 The Language Lab supports the learning of Arabic, ESOL, French, and Spanish through the use of interactive audio and visual media.
 We also offer tutoring support for students enrolled in ESOL and world language courses.
 Students visit the lab independently or accompanied by their class.

-The Language Department consists of 3 full-time faculty and many adjunct faculty members.
+The Language Department consists of two full-time faculty and many adjunct faculty members.
 They speak Arabic, Chinese, French, German, Italian, Portuguese, Russian, Spanish, and Quechua.
 They are members of state and national professional organizations in which they participate regularly as presenters and in leadership positions; they are also active in curriculum development, research and text-book writing.
 Many also extend the College's good will through volunteer work in the community in conjunction with social services and human rights organizations.

-The Social Science Program (Associate of Arts Degree) provides preparation for students who aspire to careers in law, mental health, or education, as well as for those seeking employment in social sciences organizations, government service, and community organizations.
+The Social Science Program (Associate of Arts Degree) provides preparation for students who aspire to careers in law, mental health, as well as for those seeking employment in social sciences organizations, government service, and community organizations.
 The curriculum has been designed with very few required courses and many electives in order to allow students maximum flexibility for exploration.
 Students continuing their education at a four-year college or university will be expected to major in a particular subject area.
 A bachelor's degree is essential for most entry-level positions.
-Students interested in pursuing a career in the social sciences, criminal justice or education should possess a genuine concern for others and a desire to help people improve the quality of their lives.
+Students interested in pursuing a career in the social sciences should possess a genuine concern for others and a desire to help people improve the quality of their lives.
 The ability to communicate well both orally and in writing is an essential skill for students considering a career in this area.